 A trailer and additional information are available at https://ideastations.org/charlottesville#about

-In 2017, the Center won Best Historical Documentary for Feeling Good About America.
-That film explored the 1976 presidential election, which featured then-former California Gov. Ronald Reagan, little-known former Georgia Gov. Jimmy Carter, and incumbent President Gerald Ford all battling for the nation’s highest office.
+In 2017, the Center won Best Historical Documentary for Feeling Good About America, which explored the 1976 presidential election, which featured then-former California Gov. Ronald Reagan, little-known former Georgia Gov. Jimmy Carter, and incumbent President Gerald Ford all battling for the nation’s highest office.

 In 2013, the Center won Best Topical Documentary for Out of Order: Civility in Politics, which explores gridlock and hyper-partisanship in Congress.
 In 2014, the Center won Best Historical Documentary for The Kennedy Half Century.
 In 2015, Sabato’s Massive Open Online Course (MOOC), also entitled “The Kennedy Half Century,” was the first MOOC to be nominated by the National Academy for an Emmy for Best Instructional Programming.